-If you want to add some color to your double-bleached hair, you are in the right place!
-Coloring hair that has been bleached twice can be a bit risky, and if you don’t use the right products and methods, you can end up severely damaging your already fragile hair.
+If you want to add color to your double-bleached hair, you are in the right place!
+Coloring hair that has been bleached twice can be risky, and if you don’t use the right products and methods, you can severely damage your already fragile hair.
 But if done right, coloring double-bleached hair doesn’t have to end in a disaster.

-Before you even buy the color you are going to apply to the hair, keep a few important suggestions in mind.
+Before you even buy the color you will apply to the hair, keep notes of the do’s and don’ts of coloring double-beached hair.
 You don’t want to make a mistake just because you didn’t acquire all the facts first.

 - Test the elasticity of your hair before applying color.